aiser-team/cabrnet/src/cabrnet/generic/model.md

 the feature extractor.

 ## Top-level configuration
-The top-level model, that combines the feature extractor and the classifier is configured as follows:
+The top-level model, that combines the feature extractor and the classifier, is configured as follows:
 ```yaml
 top_arch:
   module: <MODULE>